afdean/dotfiles/README.md

 ## Usage

-Run symlink.sh and specify files and folders to be linked in the script
+1. Run symlink.sh and specify files and folders to be linked in the script
+2. Run relevant scripts in setup
+3. Open vim to autoinstall plugins

 ## Links